-5.8 E-decisions: IPPC SC procedures for conducting discussions and making decisions by electronic means107
+5.8 E-decisions: IPPC SC procedures for conducting discussions and making decisions by electronic means 107

 The SC supports the use of systems to facilitate electronic discussion and decision-making and recognizes that they are necessary in the context of reduced resources.
 Among other discussions e-decisions are used to approve DPs and PTs for consultation and adoption (as appropriate), as this allows the SC member to consult with relevant experts in their region during the discussion.
-The mechanism for SC e-decisions is outlined in Figure 12.